precup/bimon/README.md

 # Godot BiMon
 BiMon is a tool for speeding up bug triage for the Godot engine bugsquad.
-It has some nice convenience features, but the really major selling point is ability to precompile and cache godot binaries.
+It has some nice convenience features, but the main focus is its ability to precompile and cache godot binaries for use in later bisects.

 Compiling repeatedly during bisection is inefficient even on a fairly beefy computer.
 Even after optimizing my build time as much as I could, it still takes about 2 minutes for clean build.
-Bisecting from 4.0-stable to 4.5-dev1 takes about 14 bisections, which meant that bisecting a single bug involved upwards of 20 minutes of just waiting on compiles.
+Bisecting from 4.4-stable to 4.5-dev1 takes about 10 bisections, which meant that bisecting a single bug involved about 15 minutes of just waiting on compiles.

-For many bugs, actually checking whether a commit is good or bad once the project is built takes a matter of seconds, and even if compilation were 10x faster than on my machine it would still be a relatively large slowdown to my workflow.
+For many bugs, actually checking whether a commit is good or bad once the project is built takes a matter of seconds, and so even if compilation were 10x faster than on my machine it would still be a relatively large slowdown in the workflow.

-The answer is simple: precompile commits when you're not bisecting so you can skip that time when you are.
+The answer is straightforward: precompile commits when you're not bisecting so you can skip that time when you are.

 ### How many commits get precompiled?
-I recommend running the initial compilation stage in two passes.
-BiMon supports having only a subset of commits precompiled, and during bisection it will narrow down the range as much as possible using precompiled versions first.
-Then, it will begin to compile the commits and add them to the cache so they can be used as future search points.

-This means you could precompile just 1 in N commits and only need to do an average of log2(N) compilations for a bisect.
-Then, as a second pass, you precompile *every* version walking back from HEAD.
-Recommended values of N are 128 or 64.

-That said, if you're limited on some resource, running only 1 in N mode works fine.
+You can precompile every 1 in N commits or simply every commit across whatever ranges you choose.
+You can also mix and match the two as you like.
+I initially did a 1 in 128 pass to cut down the number of compiles a bit and then did a full pass from 4.5-dev1 back to 4.0-stable.
+The first pass produced ~120 versions, the second ~20,000 versions.

 ### What's the performance like?
-From 4.0-stable to 4.5-dev1, there are about 20k commits, so I'll be using that number in all my examples.

-At first, it seems absurd to compile and store 20k versions of Godot.
+Probably better than you expect.

+To cover everything from 4.0-stable to 4.5-dev1 (the present at time of writing), you need 20,000 versions.
+Compiling and storing 20,000 versions of godot seems a bit ludicrous at first glance.
 However, there are a couple things working in our favor:
-- Incremental builds can save you a lot of time.
+- Very similar commits build very quickly
-- Godot binaries have large amounts of overlap and compress well when stored with each other.
+- Godot binaries have large amounts of overlap and compress well when stored with each other, especially if they're for similar commits

 When I first started looking into this, my clean builds were taking 10 minutes.
 The current official Linux build is compressed to about 58 MB by itself.
-Multiplying those by 20k gives you 140 days and 1.2 TB, which spooked me.
+Multiplying those by 20k gives you 140 days and 1.2 TB, basically unacceptable numbers.

 After optimizing my build, my clean build takes 2 minutes, my incremental builds average 45 seconds, and the binaries compress to an average of 13 MB each.
 Multiplying those by 20k gives you 10 days and 260 GB, large but not unmanageable numbers.